How Women Have Been 'Profoundly' Left Out Of The U.S. Constitution

 SCHRECK: It was absolutely legal in most states.
 But the fact that they found it so difficult to figure out how to, like - how to affirm that it was constitutionally protected in spite of this, in spite of the fact that, like, they all knew that people use birth control, the fact that they couldn't even, in Griswold v.
 Connecticut, constitutionally affirm the constitutional protection for single women to use it is absurd, given that it's something that everyone was using.
 It's so clear, especially when you listen to the justices, and if you listen to Griswold v.
 Connecticut, they're clearly so uncomfortable talking about this.
 They clear their throats all the time.
 It's, like, very torturous for them.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Heidi Schreck, and her new show, "What The Constitution Means To Me," is opening on Broadway March 31.
-It's now in previews.
-And there's - she plays, like, two selves in it - her 15-year-old self, when she was participating in a Constitution contest, sponsored by the American Legion, and she won enough prize money in that contest - because she knew so much about the Constitution - she won so much money she put herself through college.
-But she also reflects in the play about what the Constitution means to her now, now that she understands the absences and the people who are left out of the Constitution.

-So I want to get back to your family, your great-great grandmother came here basically as a mail-order bride.
+GROSS: So I want to get back to your family, your great-great grandmother came here basically as a mail-order bride.
 She came from Germany to the state of Washington.
-Your great grandmother and your grandmother were both married to men who abused them.
+Your great-grandmother and your grandmother were both married to men who abused them.
 Your grandmother, Bette, who you knew very well, her first husband died in an accident.
 He was hit by a falling tree.
 She remarried a man who physically abused her, who beat her up, who broke bones.
-And the stepfather, her second husband, also sexually abused your mother and your aunt.
+And the stepfather - her second husband also sexually abused your mother and your aunt.
 And you say it was your mother who finally called the police and tried to stop this.
 How old were you when your mother told you this?

 GROSS: How old was your mother when she called the police?